 1. Prepare data

-The data lifecycle begins with your data custodians preparing their data for publishing by so that it meets the technical requirements for being published on Data.wa.gov.au (e.g. using standard file formats, ensuring it fits within platform limits).
-You’ll work with them to ensure they’re aware of the requirements, and may need to liaise with the Open Data Team on any issues.
+The data lifecycle begins with preparing your data for publishing by ensuring that it meets the technical requirements for being published on Data.wa.gov.au (e.g. using standard file formats, ensuring it fits within platform limits).

 2. Prepare supporting material

-Once data preparation is complete, your data custodians will need to prepare supporting material to be published with the data to enable people understand it (e.g. creating a data dictionary, writing your description of the dataset, a methodology statement describing how the data was constructed and any limitations and caveats).
-You’ll work with them to ensure that the material is comprehensive, written in plain english, and is easily understandable by others.
+Once data preparation is complete, the next key step is preparing supporting material to be published with your data to enable people to understand it (e.g. creating a data dictionary, writing your description of the dataset, your methodology, and how it was created).

 3. Upload and publish

-With these key preparation steps completed by your data custodian, it’s now over to you to upload the data and complete the publishing process.
-What’s involved in this process will vary depending on the type of data you’re publishing.
+With your key preparation steps completed, you’ll now work with your data publisher to upload your data and complete the publishing process.
+What’s involved in this process will vary depending on the type of data they’re publishing.
 It may involve using a dedicated publishing tool, or involve uploading the data to a specific platform.
-You may need to liaise with your data custodians during the publishing process, and in some cases you may want to involve them directly in uploading the data and specifying how it should be published.
+Your data publisher may need to liaise with you during the publishing process, and in some cases may involve you directly in uploading the data and specifying how it should be published.

 4. Make it discoverable

-Once a dataset has been published you’ll work with the data custodian to make your data discoverable on Data.wa.gov.au, establish the metadata record is complete, and that all supporting material has been included.
+Once a dataset has been published your data publisher will work with you to make your data discoverable on Data.wa.gov.au, establish the complete metadata record, and check that all supporting collateral has been included.
 Once this is all in place, congratulations!
 Your dataset is now discoverable alongside a wealth of other datasets from across government.